hat-open/hat-event/docs/event.rst

 client synchronization, by its query method `query_from_event_id`, specialized for Syncer Server usage.

-Syncer Server is responsible for registering events in regard to connection status of the specific Syncer Client.
-Events are defined with unique event type:
+Syncer Server is responsible for registering event in regard to connection status of all active Syncer Client.
+This event represents current Syncer Server state and should be registered immediately after Engine initialization and each time this state changes.
+Event is defined with unique event type:

-    * 'event', 'syncer', <client_name>
+    * 'event', 'syncer'

-       where `<client_name>` is name of the
-       Syncer Client defined as `clientName` in `MsgReq` message (see `Syncer communication`_).

         * `source_timestamp` is ``None``